vhaudiquet/ubuntu-project-docs/docs/staging/freezes/feature-freeze.md

 * how-ubuntu-is-made > concepts
 ```

-At this point we stop introducing new features, packages, and APIs, and
+During Feature Freeze we stop introducing new features, packages, and APIs, and
 concentrate on fixing bugs in the development release.
 Note that the upload
 queue is not actually frozen -- uploads will enter the Archive, so be careful.

 The #ubuntu-devel and #ubuntu-release channels on Matrix are generally updated
 to indicate the current Freeze status.

 (user-interface-freeze)=
 ## User Interface Freeze

-The {term}`user interface <UI>`must be stabilized at some point, so that
+The {term}`user interface <UI>` must be stabilized at some point, so that
 documentation writers and translators can work on a fixed target that doesn't
 make screenshots or documentation obsolete.